backdrop-contrib/textformatter/README.txt

-; $Id $
 ABOUT

-This module provides an additional formatter for CCK text fields to render a multi-value text field as a list rather than as a vertical list of values.
+This module provides an additional formatter to render values in text, long text, number, and list fields as HTML or comma-separated lists.

+For multi-value fields, each field value becomes a list item.
+For long text fields, each line becomes a list item.

 REQUIREMENTS

-- Drupal 6.x
+- Drupal 7.x
-- text module
+- Drupal core's Field module

 CONFIGURATION

-There is no configuration for this module.
-You may set it just as you would any other CCK formatter on the Display fields tab.
+There is no special configuration for this module.
+You may configure it just as you would any other field formatter on the "Manage display" tab.

 AUTHOR AND CREDIT

-Authors and Maintainers:
+This module was developed for Drupal 6 by:
 Larry Garfield & Emily Brand
 http://www.palantir.net/

+The Drupal 7 version initiated by: damiankloip

 This module was initially developed by Palantir.net.